zuozhenggh/learning-library/data-management-library/database/19c/fundamentals/obtain-compute-image-19c-installed/obtain-compute-image-19c-installed.md

   You are now connected to your new compute instance via Cloud Shell.

-4. Preserve user configured hostname across instance reboots
+4. Preserve the user-configured hostname across instance reboots.

     ```
     sudo sed -i -r 's/^PRESERVE_HOSTINFO.*$/PRESERVE_HOSTINFO=2/g' /etc/oci-hostname.conf
     ```
-5. Preserve hostname info and set it for current boot
+5. Preserve the hostname information and set it for current boot.

     ```
     sudo hostnamectl set-hostname workshop-installed.subnet1.labvcn.oraclevcn.com